William Perry Pendley: Trump administration

 Pendley said the biggest threat to U.S. public lands is wild horses and burros "causing havoc".

 On December 30, 2019, 91 groups with connections to public lands sent a letter to Secretary of the Interior Bernhardt demanding that Pendley resign or be removed from office for alleged conflict of interest.
 The Interior Department called the groups who signed the letter "environmental extremists."
 The day afterward, Bernhardt acted to extend Pendley's tenure through April 2020.
 Bernhardt repeatedly issued orders extending Pendley's tenure in an acting capacity, bypassing a Senate confirmation process.
 In May 2020, two activist groups, Public Employees for Environmental Responsibility and the Western Watersheds Project, sued over Bernhardt's ongoing appointments of Pendley to run the BLM and David Vela to lead the National Park Service.
 In June 2020, an unwritten order by Bernhardt extended Pendley's acting appointment indefinitely.
 On June 26, 2020, Trump said he planned to nominate Pendley for confirmation by the Senate, a move that CNN said might give Pendley firmer legal footing to continue on an interim basis.
 On August 15, 2020, administration officials said the nomination would be withdrawn.
 Pendley continued leading BLM.
 On September 8, 2020, the nomination was formally withdrawn.

 Pendley was ordered to leave his position by U.S. District Judge Brian Morris on September 25, 2020, after Governor Steve Bullock of Montana sued in federal court.
 The Interior Department said it would appeal the ruling, and Pendley refused to resign, suggesting that Judge Morris's ruling had "No impact, no impact whatsoever."
 Pendley said in an October 2020 press conference that he couldn't be ousted because he was never officially named acting director, and that he acted instead as deputy director for policy and programs.

+Project 2025 participation

+Pendley was the author of Chapter 16, Department of the Interior, of Mandate for Leadership (2025), the policy planning document of the conservative Heritage Foundation's Project 2025 "Presidential Transition Project" for a possible second Trump administration.